Abacus Life Cares –

 What is a Viatical Settlement?

-A viatical settlement is a legal and viable option for individuals suffering from a terminal illness to sell their life insurance policy for an amount that is more than the cash surrender value but less than the claim amount.
+This legal option allows policyholders to sell their life insurance policy for a cash amount that is higher than the surrender value but less than the full face value.

 How Is This Option Different Than Normal Life Insurance Purchases?

-Selling your life insurance policy to pay for medical needs is specifically for individuals suffering from a terminal illness.
+Selling your life insurance policy to pay for medical needs is specifically for individuals suffering from a life-threatening illness.
 The transaction can typically be tax-free, so long as the insured meets specific criteria stated by a medical professional.

-Viatical
+Viatical Life Settlements

 • The insured is terminally/chronically ill.